Saturday, December 8, 2012

 Carrying an Anvil: Training to Lift a Bernina 830 machine

 So, back to the new 7 Series.
-At 30 pounds, these machines are still heavier than what I'm used to, but I can lift them easily with one arm.
+At 30 pounds, these machines are still heavier than what I'm used to, but I can lift them with one arm.
 The 720 machine is the least expensive model in this range, but it's out because it does not do embroidery.
 The 780 machine is the top model in the range, but it has added bells and whistles and unnecessary (to me) additional stitch patterns and built-in designs that push the price point close to that of the 8 Series machines.
 But the 750QE machine is like Baby Bear's porridge -- it's just right.
+Please know that I'm writing about this machine as an interested consumer only -- I'm including links to relevant information on Bernina's web site, but I have no affiliation with Bernina other than giving them way too much of my money on a regular basis! ðŸ˜œ.
+I am not a Bernina dealer, employee, or brand ambassador, etc. and all opinions shared here are my own.

 • The bobbin on the 7 Series machines holds 80% more thread than a standard bobbin.
 For garment sewing, this is not a big deal, but when you are free-motion quilting or embroidering large, complex designs, you go through bobbin thread quickly and repeatedly stopping to refill the bobbin slows you down.